 Tracking movement is also valuable because it helps companies gain a better understanding of how their space is being utilized and make more informed real estate decisions.
 Even retail establishments can make more informed decisions about the way they set their stores up based on customer movement patterns.

 Industrial occupations stand to benefit greatly from the Internet of Things because of the nature of industrial work.
 Factory and plant workers constantly have to monitor machinery and volatile processes, where inattention could spell danger.

 Traditionally, the control room is the only place where workers can get a complete picture of what’s going on.
 By putting data into the cloud with IoT devices, however, technicians, managers, and even remote experts can get access to safety data at all times and monitor the situation remotely from their devices.

 Thanks to the Internet of Things, more work can be done remotely.
 Through their devices, people can do work while they’re commuting or at home.
 This is leading to a blending of people’s personal lives and work lives.
 This doesn’t mean that collaborating in person with colleagues will go the way of the dinosaur, however.
 In-person collaboration is still important, but IoT devices give workers more flexibility in choosing a workspace for their independent tasks and non-collaborative work.

 The struggle with IoT moving forward will be to figure out what to do with all the data generated.
 Companies have to be able to make and automate real-time decisions based on the data generated.
 The more data you have access to, the more conclusions you can come to and the more decisions you can make to improve the way you do work.

-Add-On Products offers Resource Central, a resource booking tool for Microsoft Outlook®, Exchange and Office 365.
+Add-On Products offers Resource Central, a resource booking tool for Microsoft Outlook®, Exchange and Microsoft 365.
 Our software provides data and reporting on room and resource usage that can help you make informed real estate decisions.
 For more information about our solutions for increasing productivity and efficiency in resource booking and planning, contact us today to schedule a free trial or free online demo.